AMillsy/MERN-Rest-to-GraphQL-Conversion/README.md

 This is a book saving website where a user can create an account and then search from books using the Google books API.
 Once they have found a book, they able to save that book to there account.
 Once on there account they can see the saved books and delete the books they don't want anymore.

 I had to convert the Rest API that was sitting behind this project to work with GraphQL and Apollo.
+G